Still Life 2: Reception

 Still Life 2 received mixed reviews from critics.
-While the visuals are praised, many have complained about the gameplay and overall it does not live up to its predecessor.
+While the visuals are praised, many have complained about the gameplay, and does not live up to its predecessor.

 IGN's Neilie Johnson praised the game, saying that, "Still Life 2 while remaining true to the spirit of the franchise, offering some interesting gameplay and wrapping the story up nicely, still fails to improve significantly on the previous title."
 GameSpot's Brett Todd concluded that "devotees of old-fashioned adventures, such as the ones Sierra used to make, should find something to enjoy in this detective story."

 Stuart Young from AdventureGamers was critical of the game.
 Despite using 3D graphics as opposed to pre-rendered graphics like the original, the visuals surprisingly looks dated and visually unappealing.
 He also feels the controls and inventory system to be cumbersome.
 Alex Lucard from Diehard GameFAN finds the gameplay to be "worthless" with "poor" replayability, concluding that Still Life 2 is a "below average game."